NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 #### Searchable resources to register or index data

 Merely having an identifier and detailed metadata is not enough.
-The highest quality and most comprehensive datasets or digital resources are essentially useless if users are unaware of their existence.The process of ensuring discoverability of digital resources, particularly scholarly research data, is a critical step in facilitating efficient access and utilization of valuable information.
+The highest quality and most comprehensive datasets or digital resources are essentially useless if users are unaware of their existence.
+The process of ensuring discoverability of digital resources, particularly scholarly research data, is a critical step in facilitating efficient access and utilization of valuable information.

 There are various methods that address this issue:

-- Indexing: Utilizing search engine indexing, as demonstrated by search engines like Google, is a potent method.
-Search engines send out crawlers that analyze web content, index it, and make it searchable.
-However, for scholarly research data, specialized indexing approaches tailored to the academic domain are necessary.
+- **Indexing:** Search engines send out crawlers that analyze web content, index it, and make it searchable.
+For scholarly research data, specialized indexing approaches tailored to the academic domain are necessary.

-- Specialized Repositories and Catalogs: Uploading data to specialized repositories or catalogs relevant to the specific field of research enhances discoverability within the target audience.
-Researchers often turn to these curated platforms to find relevant data for their projects.
+- **Specialized Repositories and Catalogs:** Uploading data to specialized repositories or catalogs relevant to the specific field of research enhances discoverability within the target audience.

-- Cross-Linking and References: Creating links from related publications, datasets, or similar resources to the target dataset or resource can significantly boost discoverability.
+- **Cross-Linking and References:** Creating links from related publications, datasets, or similar resources to the target dataset or resource can significantly boost discoverability.
 Academic papers that cite or reference the data also indirectly enhance its visibility.

 ### Data should be _Accesible_

 Within the FAIR principles, making the data accessible refers to making it easily available and retrievable to users and systems.
 It implies:

-- Clear Access Protocols: the protocol (HTTP, FTP, SMTP…) should be free (no-cost) and open (-sourced) and thus globally implementable to facilitate data retrieval and should ensure Metadata is accessible, even when the data are no longer available
+- **Clear Access Protocols:** the protocol (HTTP, FTP, SMTP…) should be free (no-cost) and open (-sourced) and thus globally implementable to facilitate data retrieval and should ensure Metadata is accessible, even when the data are no longer available

-- Data Repositories: Storing data in reputable and accessible repositories or data centers, which offer standardized access methods (e.g., APIs, web interfaces), enhances accessibility.
+- **Data Repositories:** Storing data in reputable and accessible repositories or data centers, which offer standardized access methods (e.g., APIs, web interfaces), enhances accessibility.

-- Standardized Formats: Using widely accepted and standard data formats, such as Comma-Separated Values files, makes it easier for both humans and machines to access and interpret the data.
+- **Standardized Formats:** Using widely accepted and standard data formats, such as Comma-Separated Values files, makes it easier for both humans and machines to access and interpret the data.

-- Compliance with Legal and Ethical Standards: Ensuring that data access complies with legal, ethical, and privacy standards to protect sensitive information while enabling appropriate accessibility.
+- **Compliance with Legal and Ethical Standards:** Ensuring that data access complies with legal, ethical, and privacy standards to protect sensitive information while enabling appropriate accessibility.

 ### Data should be _Interoperable_